 Do all hearing aids look the same as mine?

 No, hearing aids come in many types and styles.
 The most common style is one that sits behind the ear, but there are also completely in-the-ear styles that are so tiny they're nearly invisible.
 Some come with disposable batteries and some come with rechargeable batteries.
 The kind you wear depends on the type of hearing loss you have, your budget and your personal preferences.
+For now, hearing aids are regulated medical devices, but changes in federal legislation mean they may be OTC hearing devices in the future.

 I think something is wrong with my hearing aid.